Baonks81/baonks81.github.io/_posts/2023-03-25-Reverse-Engine-Arm-Configure-Cpufreq-And-Input-Output.md

 From some work on different devices, I've come up with an almost generic configuration for SoCs including Nvidia's Tegra, Qualcomm's SnapDragon, Samsung's Exynos:

-- The legend of using swap and zram is real
+- The legendary of using swap and zram is real

 - CPU clock is only about 50% - 66% of max frequency